-An LEA that receives ARP ESSER funds must, within 30 days of receiving the funds, make publicly available on its website a plan for safe return to in-person instruction and continuity of services.
-School systems can meet this requirement by seeking public comment and updating the school reopening plans submitted to LDOE in the fall of 2020.
+School systems also meet the 30 day requirement by seeking public comment and updating the school reopening plans submitted to LDOE in the fall of 2020.

 In light of the Governor's Roadmap to Resilient Louisiana, the Department has issued guidance pertaining to opening and maintaining public and nonpublic school facilities to serve students in the 2020-2021 school year.
 This guidance is relative to operating and maintaining schools in Phases 1, 2 and 3 of reopening.
 Since Louisiana's school facilities first closed in March 2020 in response to the COVID-19 pandemic, school systems and the Department have worked to ensure the safety of students and staff was of utmost priority.
 The Louisiana Department of Education compiled links to existing system and school reopening plans.
 The original plans submitted to LDOE can be accessed here.